Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 Warm cup of coffee with the words "go get em" on the cup

 My coffee addiction is strong.
-Anything I chose to do every time I prepare coffee is guaranteed to get done.
+Anything I attach to making coffee is guaranteed to happen.

-For a time I was working on my shoulder mobility and each day as the kettle boiled, I would do 10 shoulder pass overs with the broom stick that was stored next to the kettle for that exact reason.
-My shoulders felt fantastic after just a week of daily work.
+For a while I was working on shoulder mobility.
+Every time the kettle boiled I did 10 shoulder pass-overs with a broomstick stored next to the kettle for exactly that purpose.
+After a week of daily work my shoulders felt noticeably better.

 Dad doing a plank exercise while his cute daughter watches